One of the reasons polished concrete floors have always been in fashion is because of their durability.

 While choosing a cleaning solution, pick one with a water-based formulation.
 It’s advised not to use oil-based solutions as they may sit on the floor to create additional layers that accumulate coarse dust particles, damaging the top surface.

-Using steam and vacuum cleaners is quite common in the home and commercial spaces as they tend to be quick and efficient.
-But, these devices can be pretty aggressive on polished concrete floors, so using an automatic floor scrubber with non-abrasive pads is better.
+When cleaning floors in the home or business, using steam cleaners and vacuum cleaners is quite common since they tend to be quick and efficient.
+Still, they can be dangerous when it comes to polished concrete floors, so a floor scrubber with non-abrasive pads is recommended.

 Even though the thought of regular cleaning of the polished concrete floor isn’t that exciting, it’s essential to come up with a regular schedule based on daily foot traffic.
 Floors that tend to get too much traffic, like those in a shop or clinic, need to be cleaned frequently to avoid dust and debris.